 IT’S RENEWAL TIME!!!

-It is important to send your renewal in time to ensure your name will be placed in the 2015 Texas Bar Journal center-spread advertisement and so that your name will continue to be listed on the TMCA website.
+If you haven’t already renewed your TMCA credential, be sure to renew in time to be listed in our 2015 Texas Bar Journal center-spread advertisement (deadline March 15th) and so that your name will be listed on the TMCA website.

 Renewing is easy!
 You may renew online via PayPal using your user name or password or by printing out and completing the mail-in renewal.